dougmolineux/orwell/README.md

 http://www.imagemagick.org/

 This uses https://github.com/mmaelzer/motion to detect motion.
 Repo created for personal use only.
+Tested with DLink DCS-930LB1 HW: B2